 [Sustained community software: FourPhonon](https://zrhan.notion.site/Sustained-community-software-FourPhonon-4d813e9773774925bc83d7ac4cd56214)

 Graphene has been studied as an emerging atomically thin electronic and optoelectronic material and for thermal management.
-As a longstanding question and despite extensive theoretical and experimental studies, its thermal transport is still not well understood and many aspects remain inconclusive.
-In this two-phase study, we start from optical phonon dynamics and seek to extend the methodology to the full phonon spectrum:
+As a longstanding question and despite extensive theoretical and experimental studies, its thermal transport is still poorly understood and many aspects remain inconclusive.
+In this two-phase study, we begin with optical phonon dynamics before extending our methodology to the full phonon spectrum: